rma/dj_guyton/README.md

-To run this project via the built-in Django webserver (**not for use in a production setting**), first ensure that the database is populated with the necessary tables (`python manage.py syncdb`) and then run the following two commands in parallel:
+To run this project via the built-in Django webserver (**not for use in a production setting**), first ensure that the database is populated with the necessary tables (`python manage.py syncdb`) and then run the following

-* `python manage.py celeryd -l info`
+command:

 * `python manage.py runserver`